canzhiye/canzhiye.github.io/about.md

 I'm a recent grad of UC Berkeley where I studied Electrical Engineering & Computer Science and History.

+I'm currently exploring new ideas :)

-I currently work at Nextdoor.
+I used to write code at Nextdoor.

-In my free time, I work on pushing the boundaries of basketball analytics.
-I've written a few small snippets on the blog.
+I do some sports analytics work, some of which is public on this blog.

 I love playing (swimming, cycling, running, basketball) and watching (football, basketball, ...everything) sports.

 I like art and classical music a lot.
-[Here](https://open.spotify.com/user/124906995/playlist/7eprMmlYwuefjc8tLxySFF) is what I am currently listening to.
+[Here](https://open.spotify.com/playlist/6WOePWTRD8B3sihIl0zoKk?si=zvQvYoHkSXKStqQsOecVjQ) is what I am currently listening to.

 I try to read, but like everyone else, "I don't have time."
 My reading list is on [Goodreads](https://www.goodreads.com/user/show/67880573-canzhi-ye).